Hemit99123/trashify/README.md

 ## Caching

 To reduce latency from Google API calls, Memcached is used to cache frequently accessed data.
 This setup is managed through Docker for simplicity and scalability.
+All the logic/code for the caching can be found in ROOT DIRECTORY/utils/cache.ts

 ## API Documentation